Songs from the Chinese Poets

 In 1933 the first set were also arranged in the form of a four movement string quartet under the title In a Chinese Mirror.
 It was recorded for the first time by the Tippett Quartet in 2021.

+Bantock also set other English translations of Chinese poetry from Edward Powys Mathers (Five Chinese Songs) and Herbert Giles (Ten Songs from the Chinese, 1943).